Definition of osteoarthritis

 Glucosamine/chondroitin combination therapy can be considered as a form of alternative medicine for osteoarthritis.
 This combination therapy was proven to be effective in the management of pain in patients with severe knee osteoarthritis.
 Patients who receive chondroitin alone or glucosamine alone usually do not do well.

 The supplement S-adenosylmethionine (SAM-e) was shown to be as effective as non-steroidal anti-inflammatory drugs in function improvement in patients with osteoarthritis.
-Capsaicin cream which is derived from chili peppers is another alternative treatment that is effective in the management of pain in patients with osteoarthritis.
-Mineral baths might be effective in osteoarthritis pain, but randomized controlled trials are yet to be performed to prove their efficacy.
+Capsaicin cream which is derived from chilli peppers is another alternative treatment that is effective in the management of pain in patients with osteoarthritis.
+Mineral baths and aquatic exercises might be effective in osteoarthritis pain, but randomized controlled trials are yet to be performed to prove their efficacy.
 Walking aids can be used to distribute body weight and minimize pain.